What Is a Consultant Solicitor Structure?

 The tax treatment depends on the legal structure chosen:

-• Sole trader.
+- Sole trader.
 The consultant reports fee share income on their self-assessment tax return.
-They pay income tax at their marginal rate and Class 4 NIC at 6% on profits between £12,570 and £50,270, then 2% above.
+They pay income tax at their marginal rate and Class 4 NIC at 6% on profits between £12,570 and £50,270, then 2% above (2025/26).
+Class 2 NIC is no longer a payable weekly charge: liability was removed from 6 April 2024, so a self-employed consultant with profits at or above the Small Profits Threshold is treated as having paid and keeps their state-pension entitlement without paying it.
 They can claim allowable expenses such as professional subscriptions, CPD, travel, and a proportion of home costs.

-• Umbrella company.
-The consultant receives a salary subject to PAYE, employee NI, and employer NI.
+- Umbrella company.
+The consultant receives a salary subject to PAYE, employee NIC, and employer NIC.
 No dividend extraction is possible.
-This is the least tax-efficient option for high earners.
+This is the least tax-efficient option for high earners, but it removes the IR35 question because the umbrella operates full PAYE.

 For the Firm